 Large and small groups format; Lectures; Student Presentations; Reflections/Discussions/Debate/Critiques on readings

 REQUIREMENTS AND ASSIGNMENTS:

 Journal: Each student is to enter a minimum of seven entries (one a week).
 The journal entry will track attempts to reach a particular goal that you have set for yourself.
-Seven entries will address the same topic.
 The area of improvement can relate to: academic (e.g. procrastination, managing time, study habits); social (e.g. speaking in front of a group); or personal behavior (e.g. health related, drinking more water, quit smoking).
 The journal is to be used as a self-reflective tool.
 Planning steps to reach your goal is the first element of the journal.
 Attempts, success and failures to reach goal are discussed.
 Summary of experience and personal insights concludes the journal.
-The entries are to be typed (Intasc 9; EDO 3).
-This assignment is due the night of the eighth session
+The entries are to be typed.
+Consider about 7 sentences per entry as minimum (INTASC 1, 9; SEO 2).
+Submit Typed Hard Copy.

 Philosophy of Education: An initial philosophy of education is required for this course.
 An educational philosophy informs who one is and how one acts within the classroom, with school personnel, caregivers and community members.
 It reflects a personal statement but considers required professional standards.
 It is important to remember that this is a beginning statement that will develop during course studies and the internship.
 Consider this assignment as an important first step in an interview process for a professional position that you desire (InTASC 9; SEO 3).
 This artifact is required as part of your e-portfolio.
 Submit and upload on chalkandwire.